microsoft/Federal-Business-Applications/demos/azure-computer-vision/README.md

 To get this up and running in your environment follow the steps below.

-1. Create a Computer Vision resource in your Azure subsription.
+1. Create a Computer Vision resource in your Azure subscription.

 https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/